Partitioning and Analysis of the Network-on-Chip on a COTS Many-Core Platform

 In this work, we target a state-of-the-art many-core processor, the Kalray MPPA.
 A novel partitioning strategy for reducing the contention on the NoC is proposed.
 Further, we present an analysis technique dedicated to the proposed partitioning strategy, which considers all architectural features of the COTS NoC.
 Additionally, it is shown how to configure the parameters for flow-regulation on the NoC, such that the Worst-Case Traversal Time (WCTT) is minimal and buffers never overflow.
 The benefits of our approach are evaluated based on extensive experiments that show that contention is significantly reduced compared to the unconstrained case, while the proposed analysis outperforms a state-of-the-art analysis for the same platform.
 An industrial case study shows the tightness of the proposed analysis.

-Accepted in 24th IEEE Real-Time and Embedded Technology and Applications Symposium (RTAS 2017).
+24th IEEE Real-Time and Embedded Technology and Applications Symposium (RTAS 2017).